SQL Driver vs ORM

 cursor = conn.cursor()

-print("Database connection was succesful")
+print("Database connection was successful")

 break